As a parent, bullying is something you’d never wish your child to experience.

 According to recent research by the Massachusetts Aggression Reduction Centre, there are some common signs that your child may be experiencing bullying.

-- If your child stops wanting to play with friends they used to like, or stops wanting to do activities they used to love.
+- Your child stops wanting to play with friends they used to like, or stops wanting to do activities they used to love.

 - Suddenly getting embarrassed by something unusual that happens in public.